moshen/jekyll-asset_bundler/README.md

 following represents the default configuration:

     asset_bundler:
-      # compresses nothing by default
-      #   to compress with the yui-compressor gem, use 'yui' here
-      #   to compress with a custom command, enter it for the
-      #   appropriate asset type:
-      #     compress:
-      #       js: yuicompressor -o :outfile :infile
-      #
-      #   this example will run the yuicompressor command while
-      #   substituting :outfile and :infile for temporary files
-      #   stored in _asset_bundler_cache
-      #
-      #   if either :outfile or :infile are omitted, stdout and
-      #   stdin will be used.
-WARNING, stdin and stdout are done
-      #   with IO.popen , which doesn't work on Windows
-      #
       compress:
         js: false
         css: false
       base_path: /bundles/

-      # bundled files will not be copied into your _site or
-      #   alternative destination folder
       remove_bundled: false

-      # enables 'dev mode', no bundles are created and all
-      #   referenced files are included individually
       dev: false

+Here is a breakdown of each configuration option under the top level `asset_bundler` key.

+### compress:

+Compresses nothing by default.
+Change the `js` and `css` keys to modify compression behavior.

+#### js:

+To compress with the yui-compressor gem, use 'yui' here, to compress with the closure compiler gem, use 'closure' here, to compress with a custom command, enter it for the appropriate asset type:

+    compress:
+      js: yuicompressor -o :outfile :infile

+This example will run the yuicompressor command while substituting :outfile and :infile for temporary files stored in `_asset_bundler_cache`.

+If either :outfile or :infile are omitted, stdout and stdin will be used.  *WARNING*, stdin and stdout are done with IO.popen , which doesn't work on Windows

+#### css:

+Takes the exact same arguments as `js:`, with the exception of the Google Closure Compiler ( it's JavaScript only ).

+### base_path:

+Where the bundles will be copied within your destination folder.

+Default: `bundles/`.

+### remove_bundled:

+If set to true, will remove the files included in your bundles from the destination folder.

+Default: `false`.

+### dev:

+If set to true, enables dev mode.
+When dev mode is active, no bundles are created and all the referenced files are included individually without modification.

+Dev mode is also automatically enabled when using `jekyll server` or when a top level configuration key: `dev` is set to true.

+Default: `false`.

 ## Dependencies